KRAIG SOURBEER, ALPINE PROGRAM DIRECTOR & HEAD U19 MEN'S COACH

 CHIP COCHRANE, ASSISTANT U19 MEN’S COACH

-With close to 30 years of coaching experience, Chip Cochrane has been at Carrabassett Valley Academy for the last 17 years.
+With 30 years of coaching experience, Chip Cochrane has been at Carrabassett Valley Academy for over 20 years.
 Chip was a U.S. Ski Team member from 1978-1983 and competed in the World Championships in Shladminig, Austria in 1982.
-Bode Miller’s coach at CVA; Chip was named the 2007 USSA Domestic Coach of the Year.
+Bode Miller’s coach at CVA, Chip was named the 2007 USSA Domestic Coach of the Year.
 That same year he accompanied Ben Morse to the Topolino Trophy in Italy.
-Ben is now a member of the US Ski Team.
-His ability to elevate his athletes is evidenced by 95% of them having gone on to post season championships.
-In the last two years all of his athletes qualified for post season competition.
-He attended Sierra College and has his USSCA Level II certification.
-In the summer months Chip and his family operate Allagash Canoe Trips.
+His ability to elevate his athletes is evidenced by the fact that 95% of them having gone on to post-season championships.
+He attended Sierra College and holds USSCA Level II, and USSA level 300 certifications.